idealparable/BibleQ/BibleIsAntiSlavery.md

 This one is about, for example, if the "slave" can accumulate money, can the owner spend it?
 That could be relevant if there's a society where you CAN buy your freedom, so if your stuff is your master's stuff, the master can game the system by spending your money if it's ever getting too close to the amount that can buy your freedom.

-(quote)· Legal Status : Slaves could not have their own property--all they had belonged to their 'owner'.
+<blockquote>|(quote)· Legal Status : Slaves could not have their own property--all they had belonged to their 'owner'.<br><br>

 "In North America, India, Rome, Muscovy, most of the Islamic world, and among the Tuareg a fundamental principle was that the slave could not own property because the master owned not only his slave's body but everything that body might accumulated.
 This did not mean, however, that slaves could not possess and accumulate property but only that their owners had legal title to whatever the slaves had.
 In a host of other societies, such as ancient and Roman Egypt, Babylonia, Assyria, Talmudic Palestine, Gortyn, much of medieval German, Thailand, Mongol and Ch'ing China, medieval Spain, and the northern Nigerian emirates, slaves had the right of property ownership.
 Some places, such as Rome, allowed slaves to accumulate, manage, and use property in a peculium that was legally revocable but could be used to purchase their freedom."
-[Britannica]
+[Britannica]<br><br>

 [Note: As pointed out in the quote about the fuzziness of 'property' above (by the Cultural Anthropologists), there is a little 'play' in this word, But a strict delineation of what was and what was not 'property', and/or what was and was not 'owned', was established and determined by the governing body of the specific situation.
-For example, in the ante-bellum South, it would have been the law courts in that time and in that geographical jurisdiction which decided, and they would have invariably sided with the slave owner instead of the slave as to whether, for example, the bed the slave slept on belonged to him or to his owner. [...]
+For example, in the ante-bellum South, it would have been the law courts in that time and in that geographical jurisdiction which decided, and they would have invariably sided with the slave owner instead of the slave as to whether, for example, the bed the slave slept on belonged to him or to his owner. [...]<br><br>

 "Sometimes slaves [in the ANE] were permitted to possess various kinds of property (peculium).
-Naturally, a slave received the right to a peculium only in those cases when the master took an interest in this.
+Naturally, a slave received the right to a peculium only in those cases when the master took an interest in this.<br><br>

 Such slaves were left to themselves with the payment of a fixed quitrent [tanknote: a 'quitrent' is a fee paid by the slave to the owner, so that the slave doesn’t have to work any more for the owner, during the period covered by this 'rent to quit working'.
-It's like a substitution of money for labor].
+It's like a substitution of money for labor].<br><br>

 The size of the quitrent fluctuated depending on the property of the slave, and in 1st-millennium Babylonia, on average, when calculated in money, amounted to twelve shekels of silver a year. [...]
-.(end quote)
+.(end quote)|</blockquote>

 Next I'll quote the last one in its entirety, as well as the short section starting with "Garnsey identifies" that closed out GM's build of the feature list, then I'll again summarize the features with my terms for the topics/questions and again quote just the header summaries GM had for each, and then try to build an even shorter list of terms for the possible negatives.

-(quote)· Exit : Slavery was forever.
+<blockquote>|(quote)· Exit : Slavery was forever.
 There were never any means of obtaining freedom stipulated in the arrangement.
-In the cases of an owner granting freedom, it was generally a 'bare bones' release--no property went with the freedman.
+In the cases of an owner granting freedom, it was generally a 'bare bones' release--no property went with the freedman.<br><br>

-"…in the American South manumission was comparatively difficult and almost never happened after the prohibition on importing new slaves…manumission was even forbidden in South Carolina in 1820, Mississippi in 1822, Arkansas in 1858, and Maryland and Alabama in 1860…" [Britannica]
+"…in the American South manumission was comparatively difficult and almost never happened after the prohibition on importing new slaves…manumission was even forbidden in South Carolina in 1820, Mississippi in 1822, Arkansas in 1858, and Maryland and Alabama in 1860…" [Britannica]<br><br>

-In the ANE, although some cultures had pre-built "debt-payoff-periods" (like Israel's 6 years), "chattel" manumission was rare because it wasn’t sought after--the issues of economic security and the quasi-family relationships that developed within the household unit created little incentive to become 'independent':
+In the ANE, although some cultures had pre-built "debt-payoff-periods" (like Israel's 6 years), "chattel" manumission was rare because it wasn’t sought after--the issues of economic security and the quasi-family relationships that developed within the household unit created little incentive to become 'independent':<br><br>

 "More usually, individual autonomy has meant exposure to danger and predation; safety lay precisely in the protection afforded by the bondage of dependence on groups and patrons.
 What was desirable was not freedom but belongingness."
-[NS:ECA:4.1191]
+[NS:ECA:4.1191]<br><br>

-[We will be semi-shocked below when we discover that manumission in Israel was either pre-scheduled (in the case of Hebrew slaves) or anytime-you-want-it (in the case of foreign slaves)…!]
+[We will be semi-shocked below when we discover that manumission in Israel was either pre-scheduled (in the case of Hebrew slaves) or anytime-you-want-it (in the case of foreign slaves)…!]<br><br>

-Garnsey identifies many of these elements in his understanding of what he terms 'chattel slavery' [HI:ISAA:1]:
+Garnsey identifies many of these elements in his understanding of what he terms 'chattel slavery' [HI:ISAA:1]:<br><br>

 "A slave was property.
 The slaveowner's rights over his slave-property were total, covering the person as well as the labor of the slave.
 The slave was kinless, stripped of his or her old social identity in the process of capture, sale and deracination, and denied to capacity to forge new bonds of kinship through marriage alliance.
-These are the three basic components of slavery."(end quote)
+These are the three basic components of slavery."(end quote)|</blockquote>

 After that Miller gets into how the Bible structured what is often called "slavery".
 I'm not sure if I'll go over his work on that here or not, for now I'm not planning to.
 Let's just work on the list of features.